apache/drill/_docs/sql-ref/functions/001-math.md

 ## Math Function Examples

-Examples in this section use the `input2.json` file
+Examples in this section use the `input2.json` file.
 Download the `input2.json` file from the [Drill source code](https://github.com/apache/drill/tree/master/exec/java-exec/src/test/resources/jsoninput) page.

-On the Mac, for example, right-click input2.json and choose Save Link As, and then click Save.
+You need to use a FROM clause in Drill queries.
+This document often uses the sys.version table in the FROM clause of the query for example purposes.

 #### ABS Example
 Get the absolute value of the integer key in `input2.json`.
 The following snippet of input2.json shows the relevant integer content: